-Well... modern science has recently confirmed many of these beneficial health effects.
+He prescribed garlic to treat various medical conditions — and modern science has confirmed many of these beneficial health effects.

-Here are 11 health benefits of garlic that are supported by human research studies.
+Here are 11 health benefits of garlic that are supported by human research.

-Bottom Line: Garlic is a plant in the onion family, grown for its cooking properties and health effects.
-It is high in a sulfur compound called Allicin, which is believed to bring most of the health benefits.
+Garlic is a plant in the onion family grown for its distinctive taste and health benefits.
+It forms sulfur compounds, which experts believe to be responsible for some of those health benefits.